 Tomato plants, until they begin to fruit, should be fed with general purpose plant food (a balanced feed) as tomato food is mainly for the fruiting stage.

-If your tomato plants are in desperate need, foliar feeding is a good way to get the food in fast!
+If your tomato plants are in desperate need, foliar feeding is a good way to get nutrients into a plant’s system fast!

 Be careful to check your box instructions because not all plant food is suitable for foliar feeding.